 Be Concise and Brief

-For a new company an effective corporate profile means 50% of success, but it doesn’t mean to be a the Great American Novel.
-It is generally advisable to have this text be no more than 500 600 words.
-One reason is that the average reader gets bored with lengthy content.
+For a new company, an effective corporate profile means 50% of success, but it doesn’t mean to be the Great American Novel.
+It is generally advisable to have this text be no more than 500-600 words.
+One reason is that the average reader gets bored with the lengthy content.
 Additionally, search engines are more apt to consider something that is less than 600 words in length.
 Moreover, it is just the right size for a blog article.

 Double Check the Work